-Navigate to the PathWave FPGA Update 1.0 install directory (typically C:\Program Files\Keysight\PathWave FPGA 2020 Update 1.0\examples) and copy the Power2Decim directory to a location with write permissions.
+Navigate to the examples directory under the PathWave FPGA install directory.
+Copy the Power2Decim directory to a location with write permissions.
 Open the Power2Decim.kfdk file in PathWave FPGA.
 The Power2Decim PathWave FPGA project is currently built for the 4 channel variable clock M3202A module.

 If you have a different module or BSP, then you will need to retarget the PathWave FPGA project for your module.
-To retarget the project select File \rightarrow Retarget Project... in the PathWave FPGA GUI.
+To retarget the project select File $\rightarrow$ Retarget Project... in the PathWave FPGA GUI.
 See Power2Decim\readme.md for more details.

-To build the Power2Decim project select the Project→Generate Bit Flle... menu pick or click on the Generate Bit File... icon in the toolbar.
+To build the Power2Decim project select the Project $\rightarrow$ Generate Bit Flle... menu pick or click on the Generate Bit File... icon in the toolbar.
 Make sure the Build Type is set to Implementation and that the Project Generation Only and the Launch Vivado Gui boxes are unchecked.
 Then click the Run button to start the FPGA build process.